Luos-io/Documentation/src/pages/get_started/get_started.md

 ```

-Now that you are on an Ipython command line, you can run Python scripts in it.
+Now that you are on an IPython command line, you can run Python scripts in it.
 The `device` object is your real device and you can interact with it.
 For example, try to execute these lines one by one:

 In \[1\]: `device.blinker.time=0.25`